befuddler/befuddler/README.md

 ## Known Limitations

-To implement popping `0` from the stack when it is empty, we simply push a large number of zero bytes onto the stack at the start of each program.
+- To implement popping `0` from the stack when it is empty, we simply push a large number of zero bytes onto the stack at the start of each program.
 This may make generated programs vulnerable to stack smashing attacks.

+- In Funge-98 mode, the size of the direction vector values is 16 bits